Home | List of Moves |

 Set Up a Scheme (Network)

 When you set up a scheme to regularly bring in cash or resources, describe the montage for setting it up and what you expect it to produce.
-Roll +Network.
+The scheme starts with a Productivity equal to your Network attribute.
 Subtract 1 for each scheme you already have going.

 Run the Scheme

-When you check in on your scheme, roll +Productivity.
+When you check in on your scheme, answer one of the questions and roll +Productivity.
 You may do this once per session.

 Success